ElmoDFGD/ElmoRim/README.md

  ##### ElmoRim Control scheme
   - The ElmoRim keyboard control scheme might seem a bit unorthodox at a glance.
 It is inspired by the excellent [Streamlined Skyrim](https://github.com/TerribleBrad/Streamlined-Skyrim/blob/main/README.md) and offers a compact layout.
 While it certainly can be modified, it is suggested that users give it a try.
 Much thought has gone into tweaking controls to allow quick and easy access to all necessary actions.

   - ElmoRim features mods that support playing with a controller.
-However, no pre-configured control scheme is provided and users are encouraged to create theur own setup.
+However, no pre-configured control scheme is provided and users are encouraged to create their own setup.

   ![](https://user-images.githubusercontent.com/118224262/203798608-b3ff4000-b3e0-422e-8159-1afaa94cee59.jpg)